AriannaT577/SRT-Snacky-Scripts/README.md

-A bunch of files from various SRT members, mostly regarding coding.
+A bunch of files from various SRT members (mostly me) regarding coding.
 Folders are pretty self explanatory, mostly RoadRunner stuff but be sure to read the descriptions.
 Please refer to the proper FTC roadrunner/pedro pathing documentation in order to complete the tests and get proper values for your robot.